Afroswing: Success

 The genre has been supported by YouTube channels such as GRM Daily, Link Up TV, and Mixtape Madness, which has allowed artists to easily release music videos to potentially millions of listeners and propagate the genre as a result.
 Many afroswing artists, such as J Hus, Not3s, EO, and Ramz, have all had very successful singles in the charts, becoming mainstream acts in their own right.
 Ramz' single "Barking" peaked at number 2 on the UK singles chart, and sold over 500,000 copies.
 EO's song "German" peaked at number 13, and J Hus' single "Did You See" got to number 9 on the charts and became the most-streamed single of 2017.
-Another major artist in the genre, Kojo Funds, gained a "Best Song Award" at the MOBO Awards in 2017 for his song "Dun Talkin'" with Abra Cadabra.
-Mostack, Not3s, and Kojo Funds all enjoyed chart success in 2017.
+Another major artist in the genre, Kojo Funds, gained a "Best Song Award" at the MOBO Awards in 2017 for his song "Dun Talkin with Abra Cadabra.
+MoStack, Not3s, and Kojo Funds all enjoyed chart success in 2017.

 In 2015, a three-member group called WSTRN gained international attention via Drake's OVO Sound Radio; the station had played their 2015 breakout single "In2" on Beats1.

 In 2017, J Hus released his album Common Sense.
-The album would gain critical acclaim, entering the British charts at number 10, eventually peaking at number 6 and staying on the charts for over 90 weeks.
+The album gained critical acclaim, entering the British charts at number 10, eventually peaking at number 6 and staying on the charts for over 90 weeks.

 B Young released "Jumanji" in 2018.
 The song became a hit, selling over 600,000 copies and garnering over 40 million streams, also peaking at number 13 on the UK Singles Chart.

 In 2018, afroswing artists such as WSTRN, Yxng Bane, Not3s, and Hardy Caprio appeared at SXSW festival in Texas; this is the first time the genre had ever been represented at the festival.